-Sample's style reflects a person who follows his/her own path and will seek new projects and challenges.
-They tend to be self-reliant and like to solve their own issues without asking for help.
+Producers follow their own path and will seek new projects and challenges.
+They are self reliant and like to solve their issues without asking for help.
 This independence fosters innovation that is strongly advocated to others.
-Being in control is important and this style can push back if challenged.
-It carries high expectations for others and can be quite critical if the expected results lag.
-It can be seen as uncaring and sometimes, difficult to work with.
+Being in control is important to them and they can push back if challenged.
+They have high expectations of others and can be quite critical if expected results lag.
+They can be seen as uncaring and, at times, difficult to work with.